2018-19 Bus Information

 As part of our efforts to safeguard students, bus routes are not posted to the website.
 Routes are available at school offices or the District 64 Educational Service Center.

-Contact your school secretary or Rene Eggleston at the District office 847-318-4308 or via e-mail.
+Contact your school secretary, the District office 847-318-4308 or via e-mail.
 Or, review the list below of frequent concerns.

 Frequently Asked Questions